Techie + Gamers

 Knife Aid After Shark Tank

-Following their memorable appearance on Shark Tank, Marc and Mikael’s knife sharpening startup received a lot of attention.
+Following their memorable appearance on Shark Tank, Marc and Mikael’s knife sharpening startup received significant media attention.
 Although they shook on a massive deal, it reportedly never closed once the camera’s stopped filming.

 Because of this, they sought out new investors through other means.
 The lending company TQ Ventures eventually funded their expansion plans.
 According to their website, it costs $69 to sharpen five knives and you can sign up for a subscription service.
 In September 2023, the company opened up a local knife sharpening store in Conejo Valley.